Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 Add garlic cloves, chopped ginger, or fresh turmeric to this pickle.

 Pickling requires good sunlight because it cooks the pickle with heat, ensuring it doesn’t spoil.
-But if you don’t have enough sunlight where you live, fret not!
+However, if you don’t have enough sunlight where you live, don’t worry!
 You can still make a delicious pickle.

 Keep the jar in a dry place, preferably on a windowsill.
 Mix the pickle twice daily for 15-20 days with a clean spoon.
 The pickle will take longer to make than when kept in sunlight.